WHY THE HEDGEHOG?

 In essence, if you’re great at one thing and focus your energy where it counts, it doesn’t matter how cunning you are, because putting a bit of effort into lots of different things is unlikely to result in success.

-In Jim Collins’ “Good to Great”, he identified that in strategy you can either be a hedgehog or a fox and we here at MSH think of ourselves as hedgehogs, and pride ourselves on being able to create targeted strategies that will produce great results.
+In Jim Collins’ “Good to Great”, he identified that in strategy you can either be a hedgehog or a fox.
+At MSH we believe everyone should be a hedgehog, and pride ourselves on embedding this idea into all of our work.

 Read more about the ‘Hedgehog Concept’ here